Invalid Value for Registry: Fix Windows Photos in 5 Steps

 sfc /scannow

 The DISM command prepares the component store.
 SFC then scans and repairs system files, and the run takes between five and twenty minutes depending on disk speed.
-On our SSD test machine the full pass finished in seven minutes; on a 5400 rpm laptop drive it took just over twenty.
+It finishes much faster on an SSD than on an older spinning laptop drive.

 When SFC finishes, look at the final line.
 If it says “Windows Resource Protection found corrupt files and successfully repaired them,” restart the PC and retry the Photos app.
 If it reports the scan couldn’t fix some files, search %windir%\Logs\CBS\CBS.log for entries beginning with [SR] to find which files failed, then continue to the registry method.